 When VSA activates, you may notice that the engine does not respond to the accelerator in the same way it does at other times.
-There may also be some unusual noise from the modulator.
+There may also be some noise from the VSA hydraulic system.
 You will also see the VSA activation indicator blink.